 The Respondent must provide an overview of the social/supportive services and the community resources available to the residents served in its response to this solicitation.
+This is a requirement for all proposals, not just those for PSH.
 Respondent must include information as it pertains to the following:

-- Supportive service plan, including where services will be available on-site or in the community - Project amenities, such as fitness center, computer lab, etc. - Resources available to assist residents in achieving self-sufficiency - Resources available to assist residents in furthering their education - Green space and uses - Utilization of a mission-driven non-profit agency - Performance of the non-profit agency and/or service provider
+- Supportive service plan, particularly for a proposal for PSH - Project amenities, such as fitness center, computer lab, etc. - Resources available to assist residents in achieving self-sufficiency - Green space and uses - Utilization of a mission-driven non-profit agency - Performance of the non-profit agency and/or service provider